Rawls on Libertarianism

 I think it’s obvious why some people would find this objectionable.
 But you can see why the parties in the Original Position don’t care.
 They don’t find laziness or cheating bad.
 They just want to protect their interests.
 And for all they know, they represent people who just don’t want to work.
 So they have to protect people like that.

 Rawls thinks the equal opportunity should come before the difference principle.
-That means that he thinks society should devote its resources to ensuring that “those with similar abilities and skills should have similar life chances” (Rawls 1999, 63).
-Only once it has achieved this goal will it use the resources it has left over to make the position of the worst off class as good as it can be.
+That means that he thinks society should devote its resources to ensuring that “those with similar abilities and skills should have similar life chances” first (Rawls 1999, 63).
+It should use the resources it has left to make the position of the worst off class as good as it can be; raising point a as high as it can go.

 A Natural Aristocracy follows the difference principle: it seeks to make the people at the bottom as well off as they possibly can be without being committed to equal opportunity.
 I think this makes more sense for Rawls.
-When spending on the educational system does not improve the productive capacity of society, a Natural Aristocracy will stop putting money into it.
-But a society devoted to equal opportunity will keep going: it will devote resources to the educational system until equal opportunity is achieved, even if that comes at the expense of transferring wealth the the poor.
-In my opinion, Rawls made a better case for the difference principle than for equal opportunity.
+When spending on the educational system reduces the productive capacity of society, a Natural Aristocracy will stop but a society devoted to equal opportunity will keep going.
+And I think Rawls made a better case for the difference principle than for equal opportunity.

 Why?
 Well, Rawls himself argued that the distribution of natural talents, abilities, and skills is “arbitrary from a moral point of view” (Rawls 1999, 63).
 Why should it matter whether your success or failure is due to natural or social causes?
 If you fall to the bottom class in society because you have little natural talent or because your society did not develop your talents, it should all be the same from the ‘moral point of view.’
 Neither one is more fair or unfair to the person behind the talents.
 So the only thing left to do would be to ensure that those at the bottom have as much as possible.